At Last, a Cavalryman!

 On the second or third day, D Troop was in the attack when, all of a sudden, the tank abruptly stopped and were listing hard right.
 We had broken through the edge of the new road and were absolutely stuck.
 They tried to pull us out with five tanks, but to no avail.
 So, my driver and I were stranded for the next three days awaiting rescue.
 Click on the pictures below to enlarge them.

 I was without my family because President Eisenhower had stopped dependent travel out of concern for the gold flow As time went by, I grew more concerned about my wife.
 When I left Washington State, my wife was nearly ready to give birth to our first child.
 I received a letter saying she was on the way to the hospital and — not another word for the next four days.
 I went to the Deutsches Post where I could telephone the States.
+The rate was $4.00 ($42.24 in 2024 dollars) per minute.
 I called and, although the connection wasn’t very good, I found out I had a baby girl named Deborah or Debra (I forgot to ask how the name was spelled.
 I also misheard the weight and thought I had a seven pound girl.

 The newly elected president Kennedy ended the travel restriction.
 Of course there was a huge backlog so Marilee and Debbie couldn’t join me until August.